 The neighborhood boasts some top-ranking schools and provides a lot of outdoor activities.
 University Park is served by the Highland Park Independent School District.
 Although it has a large population, it feels more like a community through the schools, parks, and small shopping centers.
 According to niche.com, it is ranked #6 in the best neighborhoods to live in Dallas-Fort Worth area.

-On Realtor.com, the median list price of homes in University Park, TX was $1.6M in December 2020, flat year-over-year.
-The median listing price per square foot was $431.
+On Realtor.com, the median list price of homes in University Park, TX was $1.7M in March 2022, flat year-over-year.
+The median listing price per square foot was $406.
 It is a seller's market, which means that there are more people looking to buy than there are homes available.
+On average, homes in University Park, TX sell after 35 days on the market.
+The trend for median days on market in University Park, TX has gone down since last month, and slightly down since last year.

 13. Near East, Dallas, TX

 If looking for something more affordable than University Park, the Near East is the place to invest in Dallas.
 Though this is a newly developed residential place, the chic bars and designer shopping areas cannot be overlooked.
-The typical home value is $569,443.
+The typical home value is $700,307.
+Near East's home values have gone up 17.0% over the past year and 64.4% over the last decade.

 14. Highland Park, Dallas, TX